/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 6,000 km

-Like other routes, this one starts in the far north of Norway and travels through capitals as diverse as Helsinki, Tallinn, Vilnius, Warsaw, Belgrade, Skopje, and Athens.
-After a dip in the nature of the Baltic republics, it arrives in the cities of Warsaw and Krakow in Poland, and then down to Hungary in the wine region of the famous Tokaj.
-The end is in the land of myth, Greece.
+Like the other routes, this one begins in northern Norway and passes through diverse capital cities such as Helsinki, Tallinn, Vilnius, Warsaw, Belgrade, Skopje and Athens.
+After taking in the natural beauty of the Baltic republics, the route continues to the cities of Warsaw and Krakow in Poland, before heading down to the wine region of Tokaj in Hungary.
+The journey ends in Greece, the land of myth.

 Eurovelo 12 The North Sea Cycle Route